Charaan27/BraunArray-multiplier-KS-adder/README.md

 ## 2-input OR gate
 It is one of the digital logic gates that implements logical disjunction.
 That is to say, the output of an OR gate is LOW only if all of it's inputs ar LOW, else it is HIGH.
 A CMOS OR gate consists of three sections - PMOS, NMOS and Inverter.
 Each of the two inputs is given to the PMOS and NMOS section respectively, and the output is taken from the inverter section.
 The schematic of the implemented 2-input CMOS Logic OR gate is as follows. along with the symbol constructed and the output.
 It is observed that the output of the implemented OR gate is LOW only when all the inputs are LOW.
+The [netlist](https://github.com/Charaan27/BraunArray-multiplier-KS-adder/blob/main/netlists/cmosOR_netlist.spi) of the design is given here.

 <p align="center">
   <br>